The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 Let's look at a practical example of a 1 TB SSD:

-- The manufacturer sells a 1 Terabyte (TB) drive, which, in decimal form, is exactly 1,000,000,000,000 bytes.
+- The manufacturer sells a 1 Terabyte (TB) drive, which, in the decimal system, is equivalent to exactly 1,000,000,000,000 bytes.
 [8]

 - When Windows reads this drive, it takes this total number of bytes and converts it to its base-2 language (dividing by 1024) to display the capacity.